qinghuoqiangwomingzi/Lab1/HW1_README.txt

-This document is just for finishing HW3
+This document is just for finishing HW3I added this in order to make some difference